Holographic Lifshitz fluids in 1+1 dimensions: Summary and final remarks

 \section{Summary and final remarks}

 Let us now summarize the key findings of our analysis.
 The present analysis has two major outcomes.
-The first observation tells us that the speed of sound propagation ($ v_s $) inside a $z=3$ strongly coupled plasma in $ 1+1 $ dimensions clearly exceeds the conjectured upper bound.
+The first observation tells us that for this particular holographic model under consideration the speed of sound propagation ($ v_s $) inside a $z=3$ strongly coupled plasma in $ 1+1 $ dimensions clearly exceeds the conjectured upper bound.
 This observation is not surprising in the context of non relativistic hydrodynamics where the Lorentz boost symmetry is explicitly broken near the UV fixed point of the theory.
-Finally and most importantly, we note that the nonperturbative NMG correction to $\zeta/s$ ratio does not violate the conjectured lower bound in $1+1$ dimensions.
-This is the first nonperturbative higher derivative correction to $\zeta/s$ ratio to the best of our knowledge.

-There are some real life condensed matter systems where $ z=3 $ fixed point is realized exactly \cite{conmat,conmat1}.
-Information regarding the speed of sound could in principle be inferred by utilizing certain specific data in a systematic manner.
-Heuristically, thermal energy is related to the density of states in the following manner \cite{kittel},
+We further use this value of $ v_s$ obtained in (\ref{E8}) to show that the $\zeta_{lif}/s >1/4 \pi$ which is above the conjectured lower bound \cite{David}.
+But we should also note that, since $\Gamma_{s}$ and $v_s$ are not independent variables as shown in (\ref{vsref}), indicating that the holographic setup considered here may not be the most general, therefore in the present calculation the value of $\zeta_{lif}/s$ is constrained by the corresponding value of $v_s.$ The holographic calculations provide us some exact value for this ratio which for our present gravity set up turns out to be approximately 0.1989.